Bulgaria – what’s that?

 Bulgaria hasn’t got around to adopting the euros yet, so you’ll still be operating in levas.

 Luckily, you don’t have to strain your math brain too hard since the exchange rate makes counting prices pretty simple.
-The rate is about 1 BGN = 0.57 USD / 0.51 EUR / 0.43 GBP.
-This means that if you divide the leva price by two, you’ll get a more-or-less accurate price estimation.
+Find out how much your money is worth today by using the up-to-date converter below.

 rila-bulgaria